Tim Rogers (musician): 1999–present: Solo career

 Rogers released his first solo album What Rhymes With Cars And Girls in 1999 after his relocation to Melbourne.
 Rogers later provided a brief background for an album that was recorded over a three-week period on an eight-track digital recorder: "I had some time alone and I found myself writing some songs and then I just thought, well it looks like You Am I's not going to be recording for a while, while we're waiting for albums to come out overseas, so I wanna make a record…" Recorded at the home studio of Weddings Parties Anything band member Jen Anderson, the album mostly consists of country/folk-style songs, even though Rogers hesitated at the idea of a country sound.
 Rogers used the name The Twin Set for his backing band, as well as for the corresponding tour.
 He later won an ARIA award for Best Male Artist for the album.

 In late 2004, Rogers wrote a jingle called "Our Time Begins Again Today" for the Australian Cricket Board's summer promotional campaign "Long Live The Weekend".
 Rogers was the face of the Australian Football League (AFL)'s 2012 finals series, starring in a television commercial and print advertising campaign.
 The advertisements, featuring the slogan "This Is Greatness", consist of Rogers recounting some of the greatest final moments in AFL history.

 On 29 September 2007, Rogers released his fourth solo album The Luxury of Hysteria, the first album for which his name is the sole performing credit, although The Temperance Union performed on the album.
 Rogers also created his own record label, Ruby Q, to release the album.

-Writing for The Age newspaper (Victoria, Australia), Michael Dwyer wrote in an October 2007, saying "Tim Rogers never sounded as lost as on this strange, beautiful album ....
+Writing for The Age newspaper, Michael Dwyer wrote in an October 2007, saying "Tim Rogers never sounded as lost as on this strange, beautiful album ....
 The first three songs are troubled inner monologues.
-A Quiet Night In and When Yer Sad infuse the act of being alone with Shakespearean gravity.
+A Quiet Night in and When Yer Sad infuse the act of being alone with Shakespearean gravity.
 Much of the rest is like personal correspondence, written late at night when feelings are raw and references obscure.
 There's no mistaking the mood, though: regret and bewilderment bounce off each other like booze and smokes."
 Australian music writer Ed Nimmervoll described The Luxury of Hysteria as: "Reflective, brutally honest and painful- but never self indulgent …"